ansuini/IntrinsicDimDeep/README.md

 ### Code Structure and Usage

 [rephrase]
-The [tutorials](https://github.com/ansuini/IntrinsicDimDeep/tree/master/tutorials) overview all of the main scripts, provide an example implementation, and also discuss existing applications and new directions.
+The [tutorials](https://github.com/ansuini/IntrinsicDimDeep/tree/master/tutorials) provide an example implementation.
+We suggest starting from here.

 The main file is [intrinsic_dimension.py](https://github.com/ansuini/IntrinsicDimDeep/tree/master/IDNN/intrinsic_dimension.py) which contains the functions to estimate the intrinsic dimension and to perform the multi-scale analysis (block-analysis).

+POINT TO THE OTHER FILES

 ### Video Sources

-To frame this research in a broad perspective, relevant for Neuroscience, we point to the excellent seminar by Davide Zoccolan at the [ICTP Workshop on Science of Data Science | (smr 3283)](https://www.youtube.com/watch?v=nO13-AHit6E)
+To frame this research in a broader perspective, relevant for Neuroscience, we point to the excellent seminar given by Davide Zoccolan at the [ICTP Workshop on Science of Data Science | (smr 3283)](https://www.youtube.com/watch?v=nO13-AHit6E)

+### Slides and NIPS Video [Should I put them here?]